yueding98/yueding-portfolio/final_part3.md

 # Part 3: Putting it All Together
 In the previous work, I wireframed the data story in Shorthand and drafted some data visualization using Tableau.
 Then I got the feedback from both user research and Professor and TA's comments.
 In the last preparation assignment, I put it all together to modify and redesign my final project to tell a complete story about R&D in China with informative words and graphs.
 Here is the summary of how I create the final complete project taking all into consideration.
+You can check the final project [here](https://carnegiemellon.shorthandstories.com/r-d-in-china-now-and-future/index.html).

 ### Rethink of the target audience
 Both user research and Professor and TA comments mentioned that the target audience is vague and unclear.
 So I specify the audience as well as the topic in this part.
 The target audience of this project is policy-makers from China's Department of Science and Technology, and stakeholders from business and academic institutions.
 My project is to introduce the current situation of China's R&D, and come up with policy recommendations for the future improvement.